Ken Squier: NASCAR announcer

 Squier served as a pit reporter for the first live "flag-to-flag" coverage of the Greenville 200 on ABC in 1971 and he joined CBS Sports a year later.

 Squier believed that people would watch the entire Daytona 500.
 "It was a tough sell," he said.
 "There was a general feeling that this was more of a novelty thing and that it wouldn't work on a national level."
-On February 18, 1979, CBS aired the 1979 running of the "Great American Race" flag-to-flag.
+On February 18, 1979, CBS aired the 1979 Daytona 500 flag-to-flag.
 Television ratings were high, in part because a major snowstorm on the East Coast kept millions of viewers indoors.
 Richard Petty won the race, but a fight between Donnie Allison and Cale Yarborough made headlines throughout the United States.

 For the next 20 years, beginning in 1981, various TV stations would get NASCAR coverage on various tracks: CBS, TBS, TNN, ESPN, ABC, and NBC.
 Squier would work for CBS and TBS over this time, covering half of the Winston Million races—the Daytona 500 and Coca-Cola 600.

 Squier stepped down as a lap-by-lap announcer on CBS in 1997 and was replaced in the booth by Mike Joy.
 Squier had announced every Daytona 500 from 1979 to 1997.
 He remained as TBS' lead commentator until retiring in 1999, with Allen Bestwick replacing him.
 Squier became the studio host for both networks, where he remained until 2000.
-Squier was also present in the Fox Sports studio during pre-race and post-race coverage of Daytona Speedweeks and the 2001 Daytona 500, as well as the first-ever regular season Winston Cup Series event televised by Fox.
+Squier was also present in the Fox Sports studio during pre-race and post-race coverage of Daytona Speedweeks and the 2001 Daytona 500, the first-ever regular season Winston Cup Series event televised by Fox.

 On July 13, 2014, NASCAR on TNT broadcast its final race at the Camping World RV Sales 301.
 After the pre-race show, Squier said goodbye to NASCAR on TNT in this speech:

 Hello everyone, I'm Ken Squier.
 And as the engines have fired at New Hampshire, I remind you that this is the final NASCAR broadcast for Turner Sports.
 I was the play-by-play announcer for TBS for 18 years.
 Beginning in the very first year of NASCAR coverage, 1983.
 It's been a real honor to be a part of today's broadcast, and I wish my colleagues the very best today on TNT.
 As this amazing, 32-year run comes to a close, I hope you enjoy today's race.

-In September 2015, it was announced Squier would call part of the Bojangles' Southern 500 race as part of a throwback weekend for NASCAR to celebrate the years 1970–1974.
+In September 2015, it was announced Squier would call part of the Southern 500 race as part of a throwback weekend for NASCAR to celebrate the years 1970–1974.
 Squier was joined by Ned Jarrett and his son Dale Jarrett.
 As part of the deal with Darlington with its throwback theme for the next several years, the trio called part of the race again in 2016 as the years 1975–1984 were celebrated.
 They returned in the same capacity for 2017.
 Squier got some media reaction after nicknaming Erik Jones "That Jones Boy" for his top 5 streak.